Around five percent of insured homeowners file a claim each year. Most claims involve property damage caused by weather—wind, hail, and lightning.

 But it’s fire that does the most damage, costing about $7.2 billion each year.
 Are you covered if catastrophe strikes?
 Not all homeowners insurance coverage types are equal.

 Understanding the differences can help you ensure you’re protected.
+Be sure to compare homeowners insurance rates before taking any step.
 Here’s what you need to consider when shopping for home insurance.